praveenjuge/kutty/docs/content/articles/upgrade-guide-to-tailwindcss2.md

 Bundling [typography plugin](https://github.com/tailwindlabs/tailwindcss-typography) seems like a good idea at first, but it's a size increase for all the people who didn't need it.
 And people can't update it's version to their needs.

-Now you have to install it yourself if you are using it.
+Now you can install it yourself if you are using it.
 Make sure you install the latest version that supports TailwindCSS 2.

 ```sh
 npm install @tailwindcss/typography